elhamamini/MechaCar_Statistical_Analysis-2/README.md

 AutosRUS is reviewing statistical data points of the manufacturing process to find opportunities for higher consistency.
 Analysts have been tasked to:
   - review data points gathered from prototype vehicles to determine predictable MPG
   - provide summary statistics for suspension coil manufacturing in whole and by individual manufacturing locations
-  - using T-Test models, provide insight to consistancy measures for this finished part
+  - use T-Test models, providing insight to consistancy measures for this finished part
   - propose a study to futher compare MechaCar against competitive manufacturers
 <br />